-Electron transfer plays a fundamental role in modulating biology, enabling almost all cellular functions.1 Transplasma membrane electron transport systems [tPMETs] are essential from a biological energetic perspective and for mediation of cell redox and signaling.^{2, 3} It has recently been shown that electron transfer via tPMETs can be used to synthesise biopolymers and may have a role in radical polymerisations of synthetic monomers.4-8 This was achieved by tPMET modulating the redox state of metal ions facilitating atom transfer radical polymerisation or redox-mediated oxidative polymerisation events.
-Importantly, the fabrication of in-situ generated biopolymers opens new strategies for interfacing cells with new materials and may find applications controlling cell behaviour and connecting cellular bioelectrical relays.^{9, 10} To date however, the underlying cellualr systems that modulate polymerisation have not been studied in depth.
-One area that is expected to moudlate the synthesis of polymers is bacterial electron transfer, however, there is a lack of understanding of how biologically derived electron transfer affects polymer synthesis.
+Electron transfer plays a fundamental role in modulating biology, enabling almost all cellular functions.
+Transplasma membrane electron transport systems [tPMETs] are essential from a biological energetic perspective and for mediation of cell redox and signaling.
+It has recently been shown that electron transfer via tPMETs can be used to synthesise biopolymers (defined as polymers syntesised by cells) and may have a role in radical polymerisations of synthetic monomers.4-8 This was achieved by tPMET modulating the redox state of metal ions facilitating atom transfer radical polymerisation or redox-mediated oxidative polymerisation events.
+Importantly, the fabrication of in-situ generated biopolymers via microbes, opens new strategies for interfacing cells with new materials and may find applications controlling cell behaviour and connecting cellular bioelectrical relays and improving applictaion in microbioal fuel cells.
+To date however, the underlying cellualr redox systems that modulate polymerisation have not been studied in depth.
+One area that is expected to modulate the synthesis of polymers is bacterial electron transfer, however, there is a lack of understanding of how biologically derived electron transfer affects polymer synthesis.

-One approach to controlling bacterial electron transfer is to adopt synthetic biology protocols to tune bacterial behaviour.11 Consequently, we were inspired to explore a synthetic biology approach to tune electron transfer from bacteria for iron (Fe) mediated atom transfer radical polymerisation (ATRP) under aqueous conditions.
-It has been previously shown that electrogenic Cupriavidus metallidurans (C. met)12-15 and Escherichia coli (E. coli) are able to start Fe ATRP reactions.4 Metal reduction takes place via microbial external electron transfer (EET) involving membrane bound C type Cytochrome (C-Cyt) proteins, possibly in combination with synergistic Fe homeostasis efflux pumps.9 To further understand the role of microbial EET in Fe catalysis and resulting polymerisation, C-Cyt (NapC of E. coli) was our engineering target.
-C-Cyt was chosen as a target to mediate cell instructed ATRP as the cytochromes are a class of enzymes that contribute to bacterial EET to produce energy, particularly involving the reduction of metals.16-19 The electron transport chain of S. oneidensis MR1 is well researched and the corresponding C-Cyts can contribute to metal reduction,^{20, 21} with protein CymA integral to the reduction of iron.22

-NapC is also a member of the NapC/NirT family of C-Cyt, existing in the periplasmic membrane of E. coli.23 NapC showed ferric reductase activity like its homologue, CymA, with the ability to substitute for CymA when inserted into Shewanella strains.24 As E. coli K12 has been previously shown to initiate ATRP with Cu-,7 and Fe-catalysts,4 it was sought as a vehicle to investigate the effect of EET on polymerisation by altering NapC levels.
-To study the resulting change in EET we used an electrochemical method we have recently reported.^{2, 25} Herein we find that overexpression of the NapC protein in E. coli alters EET and this changes the kinetics of the reported cell instructed bio-mediated polymerisations.
+One approach to controlling bacterial electron transfer is to adopt synthetic biology protocols to tune bacterial behaviour.
+Consequently, we were inspired to explore a synthetic biology approach to tune electron transfer from bacteria for Fe ATRP under aqueous conditions.
+It has been previously shown that electrogenic Cupriavidus metallidurans (C. met)14-17 and Escherichia coli (E. coli) are able to start Fe ATRP reactions.
+Metal ion reduction takes place via microbial external electron transfer (EET) involving membrane bound C type Cytochrome (C-Cyt) proteins, possibly in combination with synergistic Fe homeostasis efflux pumps.
+To further understand the role of microbial EET in Fe catalysis and resulting polymerisation, C-Cyt (NapC of E. coli) was our engineering target.
+C-Cyt was chosen as a target to mediate cell instructed ATRP as cytochromes are known to play a substantial role in bacterial EET that is required for energy production, particularly involving the reduction of metal ions.
+18-21 The electron transport chain of S. oneidensis MR1 is well researched and the corresponding C-Cyts can contribute to metal ion reduction, with protein CymA integral to the reduction of iron.
+NapC is also a member of the NapC/NirT family of C-Cyt, existing in the periplasmic membrane of E. coli.
+NapC showed ferric reductase activity like its homologue, CymA, with the ability to substitute for CymA when inserted into Shewanella strains.
+As E. coli K12 has been previously shown to initiate ATRP with Cu-, and Fe-catalysts, it was sought as a vehicle to investigate the effect of EET on polymerisation by altering NapC levels.
+To study the resulting change in EET we used an electrochemical method that we have recently reported.
+Herein we find that overexpression of the NapC protein in E. coli alters EET and this changes the kinetics of the reported cell instructed bio-mediated polymerisations.